bigskysoftware/htmx/www/content/docs.md

 If you wish to filter out some parameters you can use the [hx-params](@/attributes/hx-params.md) attribute.

-Finally, if you want to programatically modify the parameters, you can use the [htmx:configRequest](@/events.md#htmx:configRequest) event.
+Finally, if you want to programmatically modify the parameters, you can use the [htmx:configRequest](@/events.md#htmx:configRequest) event.

 #### File Upload {#files}